sehlen-bsi/botan-docs/docs/audit_report/src/00_15_audit_method.rst

 (directory *doc*).

-All identified patches are manually pre-sorted by topic and then analyzed individually, classified according to their security relevance, and the contained changes are documented.
+All identified patches are manually pre-sorted by topic and then analyzed individually, classified according to their security relevance in relation to the audit scope, and the contained changes are documented.
 The result is a detailed, topic-oriented change report with references to all relevant patches.
 This makes it easy to ensure later traceability (for instance by third parties).

 .. [#xmssparams] GitHub pull request: `#3292 <https://github.com/randombit/botan/pull/3292>`_